1. Home

 If you're on a budget but still need an EV with space for the family, the MG5 EV is really worth a look.
 After all, it costs as much as most electric small cars, but it's a practical estate car.

-The MG5 EV is build for comfort, not speed, but it still manages 0-62mph in a reasonable 7.7 seconds.
-It rolls about in the corners quite a bit, but the trade off is a really smooth ride.
+The MG5 EV is built for comfort, not speed, but it still manages 0-62mph in a reasonable 7.7 seconds.
+It rolls about in the corners quite a bit, but the trade-off is a really smooth ride.

-There's two battery options: a 55kWh and 61kWh version.
-The former is good for 214 miles between charges, while the latter stretches that to 250 miles - impressive for such an affordable car.
+There are two battery options: 55kWh and 61kWh versions.
+The former is good for 214 miles between charges, while the latter stretches that to 250 miles, impressive for such an affordable car.

 6. Volkswagen ID.4